mylanconnolly/typster/README.md

 - `:metadata` - Map of PDF metadata (`%{title:, author:, description:, keywords:, date:}`)
 - `:package_paths` - List of local package directories (for custom packages)
 - `:pixel_per_pt` - PNG resolution multiplier (default: `2.0`, higher = better quality)
+- `:variables` - Map of variables to be used in the template

 ## Examples